 Mandatory EAD Migration:

-In order to begin using the new EAD portal, mortgagees must first migrate their appraisal data reports to the portal.
+In order to begin using the FHA's EAD portal, mortgagees must first migrate their appraisal data reports to the portal.
 Mortgagees can register for an onboarding phase in FHAC using the following steps:

 - Log-in to FHAC and select the "Lender Functions" option.